m0squdev/apf/README.md

 - `-r`, `--recursive`: Recursively remove unused and not explicitely installed dependencies of AUR packages to remove.
 Corresponding environment variable: `APF_REMOVE_DEPENDENCIES`
 - `-s`, `--flatpak-system`: Install Flatpak packages system-wide.
 Default option, only to be used when overwritten by the environment variable `APF_FLATPAK_USER`
 - `-u`, `--flatpak-user`: Install Flatpak packages user-wide instead of system-wide.
 Corresponding environment variable: `APF_FLATPAK_USER`
+- `-w`, `--wait`: Wait for user interaction to exit the program at the end of a transaction
 - `-y`, `--yes`: Don't prompt for confirmation when installing packages.
 You will still be prompted when removing packages.
 Corresponding environment variable: `APF_NO_CONFIRMATION`

 INITIAL QUERY: